Meros-io/mysql/README.md

-MySQL for OpenShift - Docker images
+MySQL for DeployDock - Docker images
 ========================================

-This repository contains Dockerfiles for MySQL images for OpenShift.
+This repository contains Dockerfiles for MySQL images for DeployDock.
 Users can choose between RHEL and CentOS based images.